Raj-Majumder/timberlens-ai/README.md

 ## About TimberLens Creations

 TimberLens Creations LLC is a bespoke woodworking business based in Richardson, TX (DFW), specialising in handcrafted solid hardwood guitar stands in Walnut and Cherry.
-The business operates at a 59.8% blended profit margin with a target of 240 units/year.

-This AI system was built by the owner to demonstrate that the same agentic architecture patterns used in enterprise AI strategy can be designed, validated, and operated at small-business scale — with real data, real outputs, and real business decisions as the test cases.
+This AI system was built by the owner: Rajarshi (Raj) Majumder to demonstrate that the same agentic architecture patterns used in enterprise AI strategy can be designed, validated, and operated at small-business scale — with real data, real outputs, and real business decisions as the test cases.

 ---

-*Built with the Anthropic API · Richardson, TX · FY2026*